krlawrence/graph/book/README.md

 **ARCHIVED NEWS:**
+[Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
+See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Dec-26-2018] Revision 281 (TP 3.3.4) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Jul-28-2018] Revision 280 (TP 3.3.3) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [May-29-2018] Revision 279 (TP 3.3.3) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.